-D2L provides many tools to help you organize and manage your course site and activities.
-Many of the items listed here work in conjunction with other tools in your course to help you update items quickly or interact with your students.
+D2L provides many tools to help organize and manage courses and activities.
+Many of the items listed here work in conjunction with other tools in and provide options for updating items quickly and interacting with students.

-In addition, guides are listed here for activities that you'll need to complete each quarter to set up your D2L course site, including copying your course and activating your course, among others.
+In addition, the guides listed here detail activities that need to be completed each quarter in order to set up D2L course sites, including copying course content and activating courses.

 More Tools and Activities Guides

 - ARES: Add a link to ARES, the system that the DePaul University Library uses to manage e-reserves, to your D2L course site.

 - Attendance: Create a register to track student attendance in a course that meets face-to-face.